zoulls/charactersCRUD/README.md

     npm start

-To launch a multi instance you can pass the port in parameters (default port 3000)
+To launch a multiple instance, you can pass the port in parameters (default port 3000)

     npm start 3001